AaronDavidNewman/vue3base/Readme.md

 A component is just the reactive data that makes up the component, and the events that come from the DOM and other components.
 If you are trying to make it into something else, you're doing it wrong and probably the logic you want belongs somewhere else.
 Or maybe, the composition API is not for you.
 I found [this nugget on SO:](https://stackoverflow.com/questions/64175377/using-this-in-lifecycle-hook-created-from-composition-api)

 > If we bind the lifecycle hooks in setup to the instance, it would only cause confusion and encourage antipatterns.
 You make a choice, options api, or composition api.
-If you choose composition api, there is nothing interesting for you on this.
+If you choose composition api, there is nothing interesting for you on `this`.
 Everything is contained in the setup closure.
 If we added it, typescript inference would be harder to implement, and people will start using the options api in combination with it.

 Note that this only refers to the setup function and composition API.
 You can still do it the old way (called `Options API').
 Also, 'this' is available to call methods and reference data in methods called from DOM events, or events generated from other components.
 But it is a bad idea to combine options API and composition API.
 Forever will it rule your destiny, etc.  This is also something not clear from the Guide - most of the examples are options API.